MicrosoftDocs/win32/desktop-src/print/pspinfo.md

-﻿---
+---
-Description: 'The PSPINFO structure is used as an input parameter to a property sheet page''s dialog box procedure, when the Windows message is WM\_INITDIALOG.
-The dialog box procedure''s address is specified in a DLGPAGE structure.' ms.assetid: '80a15ee4-e160-49fc-9c61-a14b14d19751'
+Description: The PSPINFO structure is used as an input parameter to a property sheet pages dialog box procedure, when the Windows message is WM\_INITDIALOG.
+The dialog box procedures address is specified in a DLGPAGE structure. ms.assetid: 80a15ee4-e160-49fc-9c61-a14b14d19751
 title: PSPINFO structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSPINFO structure